kemejia/ChallengeDataGlobant/README.md

    - IP Configuration
    Configuring allowed IP addresses is essential for controlling access to our resources and minimizing unauthorized access.
 Please provide your IP address to enable access.
    - AWS Secrets Manager
-   We use AWS Secrets Manager to securely manage database credentials.
+   We use AWS Secrets Manager to manage database credentials securely.
 It encrypts sensitive data and automatically rotates passwords, enhancing our security by ensuring that credentials are always up-to-date.

 **Dashboard**: